EB-5 Investment Visa

 Silicon Valley Immigration Lawyer

-The EB-5 program has three requirements:
+The EB-5 program has three core requirements:

 Investment Capital Requirements for the EB-5 Program

-A targeted employment area is defined as either:
+A targeted employment area can be either:

 - A rural area

-The investment can be in the following forms:
+The investment can take the following forms:

 - Cash